iconify/documentation/documents/pages/types/iconify-json-metadata.md

 `[type]IconifyJSON` can also contain additional data that is used for displaying icons list:

+- Last modification time (since version 2).
 - Icon set info.
 - Categories.
 Each icon can belong to multiple categories.
 - Themes.
 They are used for variations of the same icon that have different start or end part.
 - Characters map.
 This is used for icons imported from icon fonts.

+## Last modification time #{last-modified}

+Last modification time is used to check if icon set was updated.
+Icon components use it to invalidate old cache.

+Value is a number, which needs to be higher than in previously released version of icon set.

 ## Information {#iconify-info}